 Last week's violent clashes between the police and the Druze inhabitants of Peki'in should be a wake-up call for Israel that we are facing a problem which is too hot to be handled by local police officers.
 The dimensions of the problem, the underlying anger and rage of the villagers and the support for them in much of the Druze community in Israel, go far beyond the unruly, and possibly criminal, behavior of some of the inhabitants of this Druze village.
 The real problem here was not their acts of vandalism but rather that the decision on how to attempt to control these acts was made by the local police and not at the highest level of the government, in full recognition of all the ramifications of this local problem if it spun out of control.
 The resulting violence which engulfed the whole village and led to many injuries threatens to endanger the long-standing relations between the State of Israel and the Druze community.

-When complaints are heard from members of the Druze community that Arab Israelis who do not serve in the IDF are passing them in advancement economically and professionally, there is an element of truth in these complaints, since those not serving in the IDF have a three-year head start on those who fulfill their obligations as citizens of Israel.
+When members of the Druze community argue that Arab Israelis who do not serve in the IDF are passing them in advancement economically and professionally, there is an element of truth in their complaints, since those not serving in the IDF have a three-year head start on those who fulfill their obligations as citizens of Israel.

 Now along comes the present government and it announces a policy of national service for those who do not serve in the IDF.
 What does this say to the Druze community?
 That there is nothing special in putting your life on the line for the defense of Israel.
 So why should they continue to do so?
 Rather than the rest of the minority population following the example of the Druze population and accepting the full obligations of citizenship, we may next find the Druze following the others and ceasing to serve in defense of their country.

 The Druze community is a tipping point for relations between the State of Israel and its minorities.
 What happened in Peki'in was far too important to have been left to the discretion of the local police.